-Very Complex: This category applies only to board games and card games.
+Very Complex: This category applies only to minis, board games and card games.
 Games in this category are likely too complex for children under the age of 12 to enjoy, and some older children may also experience difficulty with them.
 While the GM is expected to offer assistance as necessary, parents and children are advised that such games may be an unsatisfactory experience.

-Explicit sexual content and the use of epithets relating to contemporary races, religion, ethnicity, age, sexual orientation or gender are prohibited.
+Explicit sexual content and the use of epithets relating to race, religion, ethnicity, age, sexual orientation, gender, or physical or mental disability are prohibited.
 Excessive graphic violence, as might be depicted in a splatter-type horror novel or film, is also unacceptable.

 GMs may not charge for any event.
 The only exception is that we allow GMs of Sealed Deck (and similar) tournaments to sell packs

-On the Other Hand...GMs are not responsible for the behavior of players in the game.
+GMs are not responsible for the behavior of players in the game.
 They are not baby-sitters, and they are not to be held accountable for offensive behavior by any player.
 If a player is consistently breaking rules, playing in a manner that exceeds the game's stated Game Content level (Family, Mainstream, Mature Theme), engaging in what the GM considers excessive conduct of any sort, or is harassing any other player out-of-character, and does not stop the objectionable actions when asked, DunDraCon delegates to the GM the right to ask that player leave the game.
 GMs are expected to use this power only as a last resort.
 If the GM doesn't feel comfortable ejecting a player, please find a DDC staff member who will do so.

-Anyone (GMs, prospective GMs, players, parents) who have questions about how these policies are applied may contact the Games Coordinator at Games@DunDraCon.com before the convention, or any committee member during the convention, for assistance or clarification.
+Games Coordinator before the convention, or any committee member during the convention, for assistance or clarification.
 In all cases, our primary intent is to facilitate a game-playing experience that is positive for all participants, especially GMs, and our decisions on applying policy will be made with that intent foremost.